 Systemic retinoid therapy almost always causes some side effects.
 Most are usually mild and easily controlled.
 The side effects include: dryness and scaling of the skin and mucous membranes; blood test abnormalities, such as increases in triglycerides and cholesterol, and abnormal liver function; and joint stiffness.

 Naturally occurring retinoids (as vitamins) are important for the normal development of the fetus, but if a pregnant woman takes other oral retinoid drugs they can interfere with development and lead to birth defects.
 Even one pill of a retinoid drug taken during pregnancy can lead to severe birth defects such as a malformed brain, severe retardation, abnormal eyes, abnormal ears, and serious heart defects.
 Any woman of childbearing age must be on two effective forms of birth control (birth control pills, implanted hormone therapy, condoms, diaphragms, etc.) while taking retinoid drugs.
 In addition, certain retinoids can stay in the body for a very long time (possibly several years), and should not be taken by women who could possibly get pregnant without significant discussion with a physician and an understanding of the risks.

 The retinoid drugs available today may be of some use to individuals with severe acne, psoriasis, ichthyosis and cancer.
 Whether retinoid treatment would be beneficial to you is something you need to discuss in great detail with your physician.
 The use of retinoids to treat your ichthyosis should be an informed, negotiated agreement between you and your physician.
-Retinoids should NEVER be taken except under the supervision of a doctor, and under strict guidelines, as outlined by the FDA and the drug companies.
+Retinoids should NEVER be taken except under the supervision of a doctor, and under strict guidelines, as outlined by the FDA and the drug manufacturers.
 Regular pregnancy tests must be done, as well as frequent visits to the doctor.
 Under no circumstances should retinoids be taken by anyone other than the person for whom the drug was prescribed.

 This information was summarized from an article written by John J. DiGiovanna, MD, for an issue of the Ichthyosis Focus.
 The information herein was reviewed and revised by members of the Foundation for Ichthyosis & Related Skin Types, Inc. Medical & Scientific Advisory Board.